HardcoreMagazine/Enlashceoc/README.md

 level generation and home-grown text graphics engine (kind of).
 Personally, I had a lot of fun exploring, building and testing this project.
-I even discovered *random image creation algorithm* (by accident) during main stage of project "LevelGenerator", which will be uploaded later using [this](https://github.com/HardcoreMagazine) account.
+I even discovered *random image creation algorithm* (by accident) during main stage of project "LevelGenerator" - [link](https://github.com/HardcoreMagazine/RandomImageGenerator).
 Overall, this might not be the best realization of maze game project, but I'm satisfied with the results and most likely discontinue the development.